The Ancient Port of Kechries in Corinth Greece

 Between 1962 and 1969, the American School of Classical Studies excavated several buildings that proved the commercial importance of Kechries.

-Remains of Burtzi
+Remains of Bourtzi

-It was probably built during the 6th century BCE but Burtzi was undoubtedly a defensive position and an observation post.
-The foundations and part of the superstructure of the tower are reminiscent of the Examilian wall and the Early Byzantine fortification of Ancient Corinth, works of the same period.
+The foundations and part of the tower’s superstructure are reminiscent of the Examilian wall and the Early Byzantine fortification of Ancient Corinth, works of the same period.

 I came across another group of archaeologists in the northern part of the ancient port of Kechries.